Unboring ideals: Boring spaces

 \section{Boring spaces}

 In this section we introduce a new class of topological spaces, which are in some sense the most boring examples of infinite sequentially compact spaces.

-\begin{definition} We say that a topological space $X$ is boring if $X$ is sequentially compact and there is a finite set $F\subseteq X$ such that each surjective convergent sequence in $X$ converges to some point from $F$. \end{definition}
+\begin{definition} We say that a topological space $X$ is boring if $X$ is sequentially compact and there is a finite set $F\subseteq X$ such that each injective convergent sequence in $X$ converges to some point from $F$. \end{definition}

-\begin{proposition}\ \begin{itemize} \item[(i)] For each cardinal $\kappa$, there is a Hausdorff boring space of cardinality $\kappa$. \item[(ii)] Let $X$ a an infinite Hausdorff space.
+\begin{proposition}\ \begin{itemize} \item[(i)] For each cardinal $\kappa$, there is a Hausdorff boring space of cardinality $\kappa$. \item[(ii)] Let $X$ be an infinite Hausdorff space.
 Then $X$ is a boring space if and only if $X$ is a disjoint union of finitely many one-point compactifications of discrete spaces. \item[(iii)] Each boring space is compact. \item[(iv)] A boring space is separable if and only if it is countable. \end{itemize} \end{proposition}

 \begin{proof} (i): If $\kappa$ is finite, it suffices to take any discrete space of cardinality $\kappa$.
 If $\kappa$ is an infinite cardinal number, fix a set $Y$ of cardinality $\kappa$ and let $X$ be the one-point compactification of the space $(Y,\cP(Y))$.
 Then $X$ is as needed.